chrsmj/pngnx23299/README.md

 Resets only the firewall portions:

-`$ ansible-playbook -k -K -i TARGET, -t firewall playbook.yml`
+`$ ansible-playbook -i TARGET, -t firewall playbook.yml`

 *Firewalling via UFW with limited SSH from anywhere and only LAN access to SIP and HTTP/S.*

 ### Tag: gui

-Installs only the FreePBX parts.
+Installs only the FreePBX parts -- potentially useful if you already installed Asterisk, MySQL/MariaDB, Apache, and all other FreePBX package dependencies:

-`$ ansible-playbook -k -K -i TARGET, -t gui playbook.yml`
+`$ ansible-playbook -i TARGET, -t gui playbook.yml`

 *You need to set the web interface admin user/pass using the web GUI immediately after this role is played out.*